pascallaliberte/sharpen.page/value-ladders.md

 **[/struggle-first](/struggle-first)** - **Free**, a collection of videos and articles on creating a Struggle-First marketing/landing page for your product or service.
 The kind of page that your visitor responds to by saying "I feel understood!".
 Useful when your thing helps a real struggle, but your audience doesn't have an established mindset about the solution yet.

+**[/interviews](/interviews)** - **Free**, a collection of articles on conducting Jobs-to-be-done purchase interviews.
+You've heard of the benefits, so here's a place to bookmark for when you set out to run those interviews.

 **[/articles](/articles)** - **Free**, my articles are published every Friday.
 They cover topics from buyer psychology through the lens of Jobs-To-Be-Done, to copywriting and sharpening your products and services.
 Sign-up below.

 **[/your-purchase-story](/your-purchase-story)** - **I pay _you_ USD $60** for you to tell me a recent purchase story.
 I'm looking for a time you hesitated a lot, purchased it for yourself, and a few other things I'm looking for.
 I might blog about your story too (names and details removed), but that's basically the deal.